SSL/TLS Certificate - Essential for Your Website

 Domain Validation SSL/TLS certificates are very easy to obtain.
 That's their attraction - and their downside.

-These sites showed a 'secure site' padlock.
+These websites showed a 'secure site' padlock.
 They encrypted data in transit.
 But they certainly weren't safe!

 As cybercrime continues to rise, genuine businesses need to do all we can to show that our websites are legitimate and trustworthy.